wp-plugins/protect-wp-admin/readme.txt

 Tested up to: 4.0
 Stable tag: 1.1

-Protect Wordpress Admin Against Hackers By Change Default Admin URL To Secure Admin URL (i.e http://yourdomain.com/myadmin)
+Protect Webiste Admin Against Hackers By Change Default Admin URL To Secure Admin URL (i.e http://yourdomain.com/myadmin)

 == Description ==

-If you run a WordPress website, you should absolutely use "protect-wp-admin" to secure it against hackers. "protect-wp-admin" will be help you to make wordpress admin more secure.
-Protect WP-Admin plugin is provide the option for change the wp-admin url to new ur(i.e http://yourdomain.com/myadmin).This plugin is provide an option to restrict the wp-admin OR wp-login.php page from Guest user.
+If you run a WordPress website, you should absolutely use "protect-wp-admin" to secure it against hackers. "protect-wp-admin" will be help you to make your site admin more secure.
+Protect WP-Admin plugin is provide the option for change the wp-admin url to new secure url (i.e http://yourdomain.com/myadmin).This plugin is provide an option to restrict the wp-admin OR wp-login.php page from Guest user.

 = Features =